KomodoPlatform/Documentation.rst.old/docs/source/komodo/komodo-API.rst

 ****************************
-Komodo - API - Docomentation
+Komodo - API - Documentation
 ****************************

 You can access this API while ``komodod`` is running.
 Just go to another terminal and run ``./komodo-cli help``.